mdislammazharul/mdislammazharul.github.io/_accomplishment/2024-12-25-reasoning-with-o1.md

 ### 🎓 **DeepLearning.AI: Reasoning with o1**

 I’ve just completed an insightful course on **Reasoning with o1**, deepening my understanding of its capabilities and nuances.

-Here are some key takeaways:
+#### 🧠 Key Concepts Covered:

 1. **Chain of Thought**
    o1 leverages a **chain of thought** to break down complex problems step-by-step, improving reasoning processes.